Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 She also explained to her demanding son about this need to please and where it came from and how it was affecting her.
-She asked for his support in handling it.
+She asked for his support in changing her behavior.

-It's amazing how often just coaching the client to ask for support rather than getting into conflict when they are trying to establish boundaries has a good result.
+It's amazing how often just coaching the client to ask for support from someone rather than getting into conflict has a good result.

 And yes you guessed it, her friends, partner and family soon got used to her new behaviour and still liked and approved of her and with extra respect.

-If a need to please or fear of disapproval is holding a client back from truly expressing what they need from people at work and at home, coaching can get to the bottom of what is driving this behaviour.
+If a need to please or fear of disapproval or a feeling of obligation is holding a client back from truly expressing what they need from people at work and at home, coaching can get to the bottom of what is driving this behaviour.
 Then you can help develop strategies to confidently change things.

 Have a look at How To Say NO elegantly for some tips on coaching around this.

-Steven came for coaching because he didn't know how to go about being more accepting of himself and others.
+Steven came for coaching because he didn't know how to go about being less critical and more accepting of himself and others.
 What I admired about him was that he recognised he had a problem and was keen to do something about it.

-His mind chatter was always making him wrong for the way he dealt with situations.
+His mind chatter, which was driving him made, was always making him wrong for the way he dealt with situations.
 He also found himself being very critical (in his head) of people who operated in a way that was different from how he would have liked things to be done.
-The mind chatter was driving him nuts and he really wanted it to stop.

 Steven was a gifted technical person and problem solver who liked to take his time with research and see things through.